-The Statistical Abstract of the United States is a one-volume, comprehensive summary of statistics on the social, political, and economic organization of the United States.
-Published by the Census from 1878-2012.
+This important work was published between 1878 and 2012 by the Census Bureau.
+It provides authoritative and comprehensive summary of statistics on the social, political, and economic organization of the United States.

 Primary way to access Census Bureau data, including releases from the 2018 American Community Survey, 2017 Economic Census, 2020 Census and more.
 Use data.census.gov to view, print, and download statistics about population, housing, industry, and business.